HOW TO APPLY

 ► What are the requirements for admission to Communications Arts?

-Admission is based on the following criteria: commitment to develop exceptional skills in written, oral, and visual communications; satisfactory attendance; satisfactory conduct (citizenship marks on report cards and referrals to the Vice-Principal’s Office are considered); satisfactory standardized test scores; and at least a “C” average in middle school.
+Admission is based on the following criteria: commitment to develop exceptional skills in written, oral, and visual communications; satisfactory attendance; satisfactory conduct (citizenship marks on report cards and referrals to the Associate Principal’s Office are considered); satisfactory standardized test scores; and at least a “C” average in middle school.
+Students are responsible for maintaining these standards until matriculation.

-Admission to Communications Arts High School is open only to students residing within the boundaries of Northside Independent School District.
+Admission to Communications Arts High School is now open to students residing within and outside the boundaries of Northside Independent School District.

 ► How many students do you accept?

-We accept approximately 200 freshmen and 20 sophomores each year.
-We do not accept anyone after the beginning of the sophomore year.
+We accept approximately 180 freshmen and 20 sophomores each year.
+We do not accept anyone after the beginning of the sophomore year due to curriculum requirements.

 ► What is the size of the school?